 It has also been suggested that short-term exposure to cold temperatures could increase anandamide levels.
 Try taking a cold shower each day, and you may be surprised by how good you feel!

 What is Anandamide?
 Final Thoughts

-Anandamide has many vital functions throughout the body, including relieving inflammation and pain, influencing memory, and protecting against cancer to name just a few.
+Anandamide has many vital functions throughout the body, including relieving inflammation and pain, influencing memory, to name just a few.
 It is, therefore, no surprise that interest in this molecule has been growing steadily since its discovery just a few decades ago.

 There is no doubt that, even now, we still have a lot to learn about this versatile molecule and its potential benefits.
 However, with so many scientists now focusing their attention on the endocannabinoid system, our understanding is growing all the time.